iamianmullins/react/Archive/README.md

 ## Independent learning (If relevant).

 Further exploration into material UI framework.
-Expansion panels used extensively
+Expansion panels used extensively.
+Further investigation into use of of parameterized URLs to display show name etc Initial research into pagination, but not enough time to implement Deployment of application to netlify https://im-tmdb.netlify.app/

 [model]: ./data.jpg
 [view]: ./view.png